Northern Californians Flee Homes as Rain Continues

 ``Been through it once in ’86,″ said Stocker, 21, as the water crept up the first floor of his two-story home. ``I guess we can do it again.″

 Gov. Pete Wilson declared a state of emergency for Sonoma, Lake and Tehama counties, making them eligible for state assistance.
-The California National Guard went in with helicopters to evacuate more than 100 people from one area.
+The California National Guard went in with helicopters to evacuate more than 100 people.

 Marjorie Wallace, 68, who lost her mobile home in the 1986 floods, was evacuated from another one Monday.
 She said her family was thinking about leaving California.